beccaelenzil/mastermind-backend/README.md

 ## Playing the Game with the React Web App

-The Mastermind Web Application that uses this API can be found here: [https://beccaelenzil.github.io/mastermind-frontend/](https://beccaelenzil.github.io/mastermind-frontend/) ([repo](https://github.com/beccaelenzil/mastermind-frontend)).
+The Mastermind Web Application that uses this API can be found here: [https://beccaelenzil.github.io/mastermind-frontend/](https://beccaelenzil.github.io/mastermind-frontend/) (https://github.com/beccaelenzil/mastermind-frontend).

 You may also choose to clone this react app and run it locally.
-You first need to run the CLI to make sure that the database is seeded with the levels infomration.
+You first need to run the CLI to make sure that the database is seeded with the levels information.

 To run the React App with the locally running Flask server, complete the following steps: